awsdocs/amazon-sumerian-user-guide/doc-source/assets-templates.md

 # Amazon Sumerian Scene Templates<a name="assets-templates"></a>

 Sumerian provides scene templates that you can use as a starting point for your scene\.
-Templates contain models and other assets that may not be available in other locations\.
-You can export assets from templates to save them to your project for use wtih other scenes\.
+Templates contain models and other assets that might not be available in other locations\.
+You can export assets from templates to save them to your project for use with other scenes\.

 **Sumerian Scene Templates**

-+ **Augmented Reality** – Template for creating augmented reality scenes with a companion sample app\.
++ **Augmented Reality** – Template for creating augmented reality \(AR\) scenes with a companion sample app\.
 See [Amazon Sumerian Augmented Reality Tools](assets-artools.md) for more information\.

-+ **Campfire Particle Flythru** – A wooded exterior scene with rocks, bushes, logs and grass\.
++ **Campfire Particle Flythru** – A wooded exterior scene with rocks, bushes, logs, and grass\.
 This template is used in the [particle system tutorial](https://docs.sumerian.amazonaws.com/tutorials/create/beginner/campfire-particles/)\.

 + **Cargo Ship** – An exterior scene with a cargo ship and water\.